 The Basics = Contact Information

-- You are the star of the script so making your name the headline in Bold with Font Size 15-18
+- You are the star of the script so make your name on the headline in Bold with Font Size 15-18

-- Include your professional phone number including the international dialling code i.e USA is +1 while Vietnam is +84
+- Include your professional phone number including the international dialing code i.e USA is +1 while Vietnam is +84

 - Include your LinkedIn address

 - Unless you’re a recent college graduate, there’s no need to list your GPA.
 Your achievements are more important than your GPA.

 - Reveal your primary location even if the gig is remote as the employer will understand any time difference